Qiskit/qiskit-ibm-runtime/docs/how_to/run_session.rst

 Run a job in a session
 -------------------------------

-You can set up a runtime session by using the context manager (``with ...:``), which automatically opens and closes the session for you.
+You can set up a runtime session by using the context manager (``with ...:``), which automatically opens the session for you.
 A session is started when the first primitive job in this context manager starts.
 For example, the following code creates an Estimator instance inside a Session context manager.

 Start by loading the options into a primitive constructor, then pass in circuits, parameters, and observables: